mskold-ab/www-mskold-com/wiki-pro/index.md

 The rest of the team can't contribute comfortably, since there's no rich text editor.
 Creating visualizations was limited to a few Mermaid charts and requires writing advanced Mermaid syntax.

-Markdown evolved — Azure DevOps Wiki didn't keep up.
+Markdown evolved - Azure DevOps Wiki didn't keep up.
 For years, users have asked Microsoft for a better wiki experience in Azure DevOps.
-The lack of development has pushed teams toward full collaboration suites — a bigger switch than most teams actually want to make, and one that disconnected developers from their work.
+The lack of development has pushed teams toward full collaboration suites- a bigger switch than most teams actually want to make.
+The end result is disconnected teams, workflows and frustrated developers.

 ---
 <img width="1200" height="800" alt="Wiki PRO rich text editor with Draw.io integration" src="https://github.com/user-attachments/assets/4e110471-48f4-471b-a71e-62d9f7858972" />